codemask-labs/node-config/README.md

 ### Configuring ConfigModule for root

-For adding globally available configs, use the example from below:
+For providing globally available configs, use the example from below:

 ```typescript
 import { Module } from '@nestjs/common'